ppasquini/FFT/README.md

 ## **IMAGE_COMPRESSION**
 And then at last we implemented the image compression.
 The class allows to load an png image using the **load_image** function, perfom a compression usign the 2D FFT and a wuantization function and then save the result as a Sparse compressed matrix in the **Matrix_compressed** file.
 The class also allows to decompress (inverse 2D FFT plus dequantization) the image starting from hte compressed file and save it as **output.png** in the same folder.
-Here below there is a summary of the main fuction used for the compression and decompression
+Here below there is a summary of the main fuction used for the compression and decompression.

 ### **image_compression**
 This function takes the input matrix and perfoms first the 2D FFT and then compresses the result by calling the quantization function.
 It then calculates the number of zero elements in the matrix before and after the compression, displays the results and the memory saved and then finally saves the matrix as Sparse and stores it in the **matrix_compressed** file.
 Moreover it returns the compression factor calculated by the quantization function.